ramcana/n8n-r8/README.md

 - **Reset and cleanup** scripts
 - **Proper security** configurations
 - **Log management** with rotation and retention
+- **Comprehensive autoupdate system** with Watchtower and scheduled updates
 - **Easy deployment** with one-command startup

 ## ⚡ Quick Start